MTG/freesound-juce/README.md

 To use freesound-juce just copy `FreesoundAPI.h` and `FreesoundAPI.cpp` to your project source folder and `#include "FreesoundAPI.h"`.

 To access the API you'll need to create a Freesound user account and apply for an API key at [https://freesound.org/api/apply/](https://freesound.org/api/apply/).
+Then, an `FreesoundClient` needs to be instantiated with the api key as a parameter.
+Note that this client can do both token-based authentication or OAuth2 and there are specific functions for them.

 ## Quick example